nealbrophy/CI_M4_Podcats/README.md

 ## Deployment
 ### Instructions for running locally
+This app shows it's powere when there is lots of data being used.
+As such I recommend running it locally rather than demoing on Heroku due to the limitation on rows in Heroku's Postgres.
 To make a local copy of the repo on your machine:

 - Create a folder in the desired location on your computer.